gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/guides/sbdg-session-cache.md

 * Your favorite text editor or IDE
 * JDK 8 or 11
 * A Spring Boot application (using 2.2 or greater)
+* The Spring Boot for Apache Geode dependency.

 ---